openshift/installer/docs/dev/libvirt-howto.md

 ### Configure libvirt to accept TCP connections

 The Kubernetes [cluster-api](https://github.com/kubernetes-sigs/cluster-api)
-components drive deployment of worker machines.
-The libvirt cluster-api provider will run inside the local cluster, and will need to connect back to the libvirt instance on the host machine to deploy workers.
+components drive deployment of compute machines.
+The libvirt cluster-api provider will run inside the local cluster, and will need to connect back to the libvirt instance on the host machine to deploy compute machines.

 In order for this to work, you'll need to enable TCP connections for libvirt.